Zillow Instant Offers: Why It Shut Down for Good

 A review on BiggerPockets.com felt the final offer from Zillow ($30K less than the initial offer) seemed too low, especially since the price reduction didn’t match the cost of repairs.[8]
 The reviewer declined the Zillow final offer of $181K and sold with a realtor for $224K.

-Another Reddit user was also pleased with the experience, even though they knew the initial offer of $870K was going to be too high.
+Another Reddit user was also pleased with the experience, even though they knew the initial offer of $870K would be too high.
 They felt they had a fair offer with a low 1% service fee.
-Here is a portion of the review (see link for full details).
+Here is a review portion (see link for full details).

 Can you still get a Zillow Instant Offer today?

 Zillow no longer buys homes.
-However, Zillow has a partnership with Opendoor, allowing you to sell directly for an all-cash offer to Opendoor.
+However, it has a partnership with Opendoor, allowing you to sell directly to Opendoor for an all-cash offer.

 Homeowners on Zillow can request an instant cash offer from Opendoor.
 Sellers who choose the cash offer will then work with Opendoor.

-If you want a fast, all-cash offer, consider comparing multiple cash offers before making a decision so you get the best price for your property.
+If you want a fast, all-cash offer, consider comparing multiple cash offers before deciding so you get the best price for your property.
 Clever Offers allows you to find and compare offers from cash buyers in your area, and you can get started by filling out a simple quiz.

 Alternatives to selling to an iBuyer